Lizzie Borden: Trial and acquittal

-Lizzie's presence at the home was also a point of dispute during the trial.
-According to testimony, Sullivan entered the second floor at around 10:58 am and left Lizzie and her father downstairs.
+Lizzie's presence at the home was also disputed during the trial.
+According to testimony, Sullivan entered the second floor at around 10:58 a.m. and left Lizzie and her father downstairs.
 Lizzie told several people that she went into the barn and was not in the house for "twenty minutes or possibly a half an hour".
 Hyman Lubinsky testified for the defense that he saw Lizzie leaving the barn at 11:03 am, and Charles Gardner confirmed the time.
 At 11:10 am, Lizzie called Sullivan downstairs, told her that Andrew had been murdered, and ordered her not to enter the room; instead, Lizzie sent her to get a doctor.

 Both victims' heads had been removed during autopsy, and the skulls were admitted as evidence during the trial and presented on June 5, 1893.
 Upon seeing them in the courtroom, Lizzie fainted.
 Evidence was excluded that she had sought to purchase prussic acid (hydrogen cyanide) from the local druggist on the day before the murders, purportedly for cleaning a sealskin cloak.
 The judge ruled that the incident was too remote in time to have any connection.

-Presiding Associate Justice Justin Dewey had been appointed by Robinson when he was governor, and he delivered a lengthy summary that supported the defense before the jury was sent to deliberate on June 20, 1893.
-After an hour and a half of deliberation, the jury acquitted Lizzie Borden of the murders.
+Presiding Associate Justice Justin Dewey had been appointed by Robinson as governor, and he delivered a lengthy summary supporting the defense before the jury was sent to deliberate on June 20, 1893.
+Contemporary newspaper accounts reported that the jury reached its verdict in just 40 minutes on a single ballot, though some later accounts put deliberations at an hour and a half; the jury acquitted Lizzie Borden of the murders.
 Upon exiting the courthouse, she told reporters that she was "the happiest woman in the world".

 The trial has been compared to the later trials of Bruno Hauptmann, Ethel and Julius Rosenberg, and O.J.
 Simpson as a landmark in publicity and public interest in the history of American legal proceedings.